Dog Hiking Gear List

 Depending on your hiking or backpacking trip's type and duration, you can choose a model with GPS features.
 The most robust models offer consistent GPS tracking even when you don't have cellular service but require more frequent charging.
 The models that will not need to be charged as often usually need to be in the range of a cellular signal to relay information.
 If you are generally hiking in areas with good cellular coverage, you may opt for the latter model, which requires less frequent charging.

-The Whistle tracker runs off of ATT cellular service and pairs with an app on your phone.
-If you are traveling on the Tahoe Rim Trail, ATT service is available on almost the entire trail with very few exceptions; the Whistle Tracker would be an excellent option for this situation.
-A more remote hike, like on a section of the CDT, may be several days without ATT service.
-The Garmin Models might make sense, even with more frequent charging requirements for a CDT hike.
-Like a Garmin inReach or other Personal Locator Beacons for humans, it requires a subscription.
+The Whistle tracker runs off of AT&T cellular service and pairs with an app on your phone.
+If you are traveling on the Tahoe Rim Trail, AT&T service is available on almost the entire trail with very few exceptions; the Whistle Tracker would be an excellent option for this situation.
+A more remote hike, like on a section of the CDT, may be several days without service.
+In cases like that, the Garmin Models might make sense, even with more frequent charging requirements for a CDT hike.
+Like a Garmin inReach or other Personal Locator Beacons for humans, the Whistle Go Explore requires a subscription.

 Ruffwear Palisades Pack